syncfusion-content/blazor-docs/blazor/floating-action-button/accessibility.md

 ## Ensuring accessibility

-The Blazor Floating action button component's accessibility levels are ensured through an [axe-core](https://www.nuget.org/packages/Deque.AxeCore.Playwright) with playwright tests.
+The Blazor Floating Action Button component's accessibility levels are ensured through an [axe-core](https://www.nuget.org/packages/Deque.AxeCore.Playwright) with playwright tests.

-The accessibility compliance of the Blazor Floating action button component is shown in the following sample.
+The accessibility compliance of the Blazor Floating Action Button component is shown in the following sample.
 Open the [sample](https://blazor.syncfusion.com/accessibility/fab) in a new window to evaluate the accessibility of the Blazor Floating action button component with accessibility tools.

 ## See also